PrestaShop/statsequipment/Readme.md

 ## About

-Adds a tab containing graphs about web browser and operating system usage to the Stats dashboard.
+Enrich your stats, add a tab containing graphs about web browsers and operating system usage.

 ## Reporting issues